Tomires/thesis/battle.md

 #### Camera

-Moves the camera game object in a smooth fashion.
+Moves the camera game object in a smooth fashion using linear interpolation with variable speed.

-**INTERPOLATION DETAILS**